Healthy eating habits (and gluten-free pasta) lift the Jacksonville Jaguars to success.

 “One day last week, the 5-foot-5 Nall Richesson, who is as slender as a carrot stick, bounded into the cafeteria to examine the lunch fare, including gluten-free pasta and a red sauce with no artificial preservatives.
-The cookie buffet is gone, and in its place are fruit and gluten-free snack bars.
+The cookie buffet is gone, and in its place are fruit and

 ‘In football I don’t think there’s been a light shone on nutrition,’ she added.
 ‘There’s a huge focus on weight, but the traditional thought process has been how big can you get in any way, shape or form.’”

 The organization believes there is little coincidence between Richesson’s work and the teams vast improvement.
 The Jaguars currently lead their conference with a record of 7-5.
 Just one year ago, their season ended with a disappointing record of 7-9, the worst the entire division.

 ‘The challenge with these players is how can they fuel their bodies so they’re energetic and exuberant on the field without inviting the potential health hazards of what being big can bring.’

 Richesson has worked individually with many on the Jaguars roster, teaching players how to maintain their healthy eating habits outside the team’s facilities.
 Her presence has even prompted players like Mercedes Lewis to not only rethink what they eat, but undergo food sensitivity testing.